 Curtis ‘50 Cent’ Jackson is a bitcoin millionaire.
 The rapper allowed his fans to pay for his album “Animal Ambition” using Bitcoin.
 And when was that?
 2014.
 Apparently, 50 Cent had ‘forgotten’ that he had about 700 BTC that his loyal fans had used to pay for the album.
 Some people are now claiming that the rapper is an excellent example of what hodling is.

 At the time 50 Cent decided to let fans buy the album in digital currency (Bitcoin), the value of Bitcoin was around $600 amounting to about $42,000.
 Fast forward to 2018 and the value at the time of ‘discovery’ had risen to about $8 million.
-There are many companies and services that accept bitcoin, read about it here: https://www.abitgreedy.com/who-accepts-bitcoin/.
+There are many companies and services that accept bitcoin, some example are here: www.abitgreedy.com/who-accepts-bitcoin/.

 50 Cent took a risk like anyone else could, but now he becomes one of Bitcoin millionaires around the world.